 Neuropathy, or peripheral neuropathy, describes a range of disorders characterized by nerve damage to one or more nerves outside of the brain and spinal cord.
 Often autoimmune diseases and vitamin deficiencies are some of the potential causes, according to the Mayo Clinic.
 Gluten neuropathy is when the autoimmune response is the root cause of the nerve damage.

 A study published in Muscle Nerve journal in December 2006 found that participants with neuropathy who followed a gluten-free diet showed significant improvement in symptoms after one year.
-The control group reported worsening of symptoms.
-People who have a gluten intolerance do not respond to simple allergy tests like someone with a milk or nut allergy might.
+The control group reported a worsening of symptoms.
+People who have gluten intolerance do not respond to simple allergy tests like someone with milk or nut allergy might.
 The gentlest way to figure out if someone is sensitive to gluten is dietary therapy.
 Avoid gluten for several weeks, then reintroduce it and observe any reactions.

 Once it is known that a person has a problem with gluten there is only one form of treatment: abstinence.
 People with any degree of gluten sensitivity or intolerance must completely give it up.
 This means not only avoiding obvious foods like bread and pasta, but also foods like soy sauce and licorice that contain small amounts of wheat.